 For any power craft (jet ski) or powerboat fuel, we do not recommend the use of ethanol fuels such as E10, E85 or ETS fuels dedicated to motorcycles and cars, you may experience problems such as water in the fuel tank, or injection pump & injector corrosion.

 Once a drum is opened it will keep its initial properties for about 3 Months, then it will still be useable but will start losing a few percent of its benefits.

-Air is responsible for fuel oxidation, to minimize the impact after opening a drum, store the remaining fuel in a smaller drum where there will be the minimum amount of air inside.
+Air is responsible for fuel oxidation, to minimise the impact after opening a drum, store the remaining fuel in a smaller drum where there will be the minimum amount of air inside.